gitpod-io/gitpod/README.md

 ## Questions

-For questions and support please use the [community forum](http://community.gitpod.io) or the [community discord server](https://www.gitpod.io/chat).
+For questions and support please use [Discord](https://www.gitpod.io/chat).
 Join the conversation, and connect with other community members. 💬

 You can also follow [`@gitpod`](https://twitter.com/gitpod) for announcements and updates from our team.